softecspa/password-policy/README.md

 #### Setup Validation

 Once you're policies have been defined, you're ready to start using the policies.
-A new 'password' validation rule is now available to use.
+A new 'password_policy' validation rule is now available to use.
+Instead `password_policy` use the one you have configured in `config\password-policy.php` `rule`.

 ```php
 // Request class